Is it better to prioritize content quality or quantity in a content marketing strategy?

 Interviewing actual customers helps you identify the unique selling propositions that set you apart from your competition.
 Your goal is to make your content about your users and not about rankings in the SERPs.

-Google wants various techniques avoided.
+Google wants certain techniques avoided.
 These include:

 - Automatically generated content